-- FIRST YEAR PILOT Serve, mentor and coach up to 1000 returning citizens of the estimated 13,500+ inmates expected to be released to Harris County in 2016-17. - CrossWalk Center re-entry journey begins with a Mentor, inside designated Texas Department of Criminal Justice units for up to 24 months prior to release.
-CrossWalk Center partners are the Texas Department of Criminal Justice (TDCJ) Chaplaincy, Christian Restorative Justice Mentors Association, Kairos, Jubilee and other Christ-centered organizations, mentor groups and churches serving inside the prison walls. - Negotiate an arrangement between the CrossWalk Center and Greyhound bus lines to make the CrossWalk Center a regular direct stop from the TDCJ Walls release unit, Huntsville, Texas.
-And/or operate a small fleet of CrossWalk Center passenger vans to pickup individuals up from the Midtown bus terminal. - Continue to serve returning citizens and their families, with post release Re-entry Coaching, aftercare services at and through CrossWalk Center and its Partners.
+- FIRST YEAR PILOT Serve and/or coach up to 1000 returning citizens of the estimated 13,500+ inmates expected to be released to Harris County in 2016-17. - Establish Partnerships with existing Mentor groups to assist in selecting inmates that are in a 'state of change', that have a willingness to re-enter society through the support of CrossWalk Center and its Re-entry Coaches. - Continue to serve the returning citizens and their families, with post release Re-entry Coaching, aftercare services at and through CrossWalk Center and its Partners.
 Immediate focus is on ANY barrier to reentry: transportation, ID, housing, employment, education.
-CrossWalk Center aligns and partners with the 'best of the best' experts in Houston to address each barrier. - Further grow the missional impact of Houston's faith-based congregations by engaging them to serve the returning citizens community, within their church family, in their neighborhoods and communities, and as regular volunteers at the CrossWalk Center.
-Partners with CrossWalk Center are Mission Houston - Faith Walking, and Houston's Church leadership. - On CrossWalk Center website, establish and maintain keyword searchable, filterable Regional Reentry Resources Database, operate 24/7 Re-entry Referral Hotline 000-000-0000
+CrossWalk Center aligns and partners with the 'best of the best' experts in Houston to address each barrier. - Further grow the missional impact of Houston's faith-based congregations by engaging them to serve the returning citizens community, within their church family, in their neighborhoods and communities, and as regular volunteers at the CrossWalk Center. - On CrossWalk Center website, establish and maintain keyword searchable, filterable Regional Reentry Resources Database, operate 24/7 Re-entry Referral Hotline 000-000-0000 - Train up to 100 CrossWalk Center Re-entry Coaches, to serve inside designated Texas Department of Criminal Justice prison units once an individual has been approved for parole or has a discharge date, and has been recommended by Chaplaincy and/or a Mentor to re-enter society through CrossWalk Center.
+To-date 20+ volunteers have been trained at CrossWalk Center through our Partner Portal Houston. - Set the standards, criteria and benchmarks to evaluate, select existing transitional homes and/or assist in establishing new transitional homes with a discipleship housing model and programming. - Seek like-minded social service and ministry partners that fit and align with the CrossWalk Center vision and mission for re-entry to be housed at the Hub facility, and share overhead expenses in an Executive Suite Style Model.

-ECONOMIC ANALYSIS OF PRISONER REENTRY IN HARRIS COUNTY, TEXAS The purpose of this section is to highlight the potential positive economic impact of the CrossWalk Center, Houston's Hopeful Reentry Hub.
+ECONOMIC ANALYSIS OF PRISONER REENTRY IN HARRIS COUNTY, TEXAS

+The purpose of this section is to highlight the potential positive economic impact of the CrossWalk Center, Houston's Hopeful Reentry Hub.